 As I mentioned earlier, they also have free seminars every month and a “Driver’s Confidence Course” Monday through Friday.
 We didn’t attend any of the seminars, but we did see quite a few people taking the driver’s course.

 Overall, we enjoyed our stay at Lazydays RV Resort more than we expected.
 It was convenient for RV shopping and buying accessories.
-The best part is, they have awesome free wifi (speed and coverage) and the location is only a short drive to the Sunday Thai food market at Wat Temple.
+The best part is, they have awesome free wifi (speed and coverage) and the location is a short drive to the Thai food market at the Wat Temple.

 $39.99+/night off season, $60.99+/night peak season for full hookups 30/50 amp